 If your Academic Program is not reflective of your current goal, you can request a change by completing the Academic Program Change form.
 No approval is required, but note that changing your academic program may impact your financial aid or veterans benefits.

-Student Planning is a new tool that combines the Degree Audit with an Educational Plan.
+Student Planning is a tool that combines the Degree Audit with an Educational Plan.
 It allows you to create a plan and track your progress toward a degree.
 It’s designed to help keep you on track with taking the right classes.

 - You can easily view your progress toward your degree with the progress bar, showing your percentage of completion of requirements and total credits.